lightningequipment/circuitbreaker/README.md

 * The interfaces on `lnd` aren't optimized for this purpose.
 Therefore the use of a combination of different endpoints is required.
 This may lead to certain corner cases.
-* `circuitbreaker` is currently unaware of htlcs that are already in flight when it is started.